eljoujat/eljoujat.github.io/_posts/2015-03-01-how-i-wrote-my-first-post.md

 I made a short list of what features I need .

-- Free hosting ☺  (a personal domain is not) .
+- Free hosting ☺ .
-- Programmer friendly :allow to write code with features like , formatting, syntax highlighting...
+- Programmer friendly : allow to write code with features like , formatting, syntax highlighting...
 - Simple and minimalist
 - Easy and powerful customization
 - Allow to write fast and publishing faster.

-[Jekyll](http://jekyllrb.com/) with [github pages](http://pages.github.com/) as the free hosting solution has what suited me the best .
+[Jekyll](http://jekyllrb.com/) with [github pages](http://pages.github.com/) as the free hosting solution are the best choice for me .

 ## Start Blogging

 ### Create the blog

-Github gives a simple and easy to follow step by step [guide](https://pages.github.com/) to create your blog, all that one should do is to follow the guide.
+Github gives a simple and easy to follow step by step [guide](https://pages.github.com/) to create your blog, I had just follow the guide.

-I cloned the site into my local post , to  preview any change and validate before publishing to GitHub .

 ### Install Jekyll

-To Install, Jekyll is a simple task unless you are a windows user like me .
+Installation of Jekyll is a simple task unless you are a windows user like me .

 - Download and install Ruby from [Ruby Installer](http://rubyinstaller.org/downloads#download-links)
 - Download and install Ruby Devkit  from [Ruby Dev Kit](http://rubyinstaller.org/downloads#ownload-links)